qligier/blog/content/posts/2024-how-we-implemented-gazelle-api/index.md

 date: 2024-07-14
 draft: true
 tags: ['Development', 'Java', 'Matchbox', 'Interoperability']
-description: "The blog post describes how we implemented the EVS Client's new validation API in Matchbox."
+description: "The blog post describes how we implemented the EVS Client's new validation API in Matchbox, explaining the reason to do so, detailing the steps to implement the interface and technical decisions, and demonstrating the results."
 ---

-ql:

-1. could a short summary be added what the blog post is about
-2. the reason why we wanted to adopt the new API and not just use the old one (native integration without evs Client addional validation logic, less configuration work, increased performance)
-3. a short outlook what it makes it possible (r5 intehration)
-4. some additional hyperlinks would be useful
+The blog post describes the implementation of the new validation API for the Gazelle EVS Client in Matchbox.
+It explains the motivation behind adopting the new API, such as native integration, reduced configuration work, and increased performance.
+The post details the steps taken to investigate the API, implement it using Spring Web MVC, and process validation requests.
+It also highlights the testing process and collaboration with the Gazelle team, concluding with a successful integration tested during the IHE Europe Connectathon.

 ## About Gazelle and the EVS Client

-Gazelle is an ecosystem of integrated tools designed to support interoperability testing and conformance  assessment for health information technology systems.
+[Gazelle](https://www.ihe-europe.net/testing-IHE/gazelle) is an ecosystem of integrated tools designed to support interoperability testing and conformance assessment for health information technology systems.
-The Gazelle plattform is developed by the team at Kereval, for IHE Catalyst and integrates various components.
-Matchbox is part of the Gazelle Ecosystem of tools.
+The Gazelle platform is developed by the team at [Kereval](https://www.kereval.com), for [IHE Catalyst](https://ihe-catalyst.net) and integrates various components.
+[Matchbox](https://www.matchbox.health) is part of the Gazelle Ecosystem of tools.

-Gazelle is used by IHE Catalyst to organize Connectathons, where vendors and developers can test their implementations against each other.
+Gazelle is used by IHE Catalyst to organize [Connectathons](https://www.ihe.net/testing/connectathon/), where vendors and developers can test their implementations against each other.
-Gazelle is also used by various national health agencies, like Switzerland's eHealth Suisse, to test their national integration profiles.
+Gazelle is also used by various national health agencies, like Switzerland's [eHealth Suisse](https://www.e-health-suisse.ch/), to test their national integration profiles.

 The EVS Client is one of the technical components of Gazelle; its name is the acronym of _External Validation Service_.